-(i) Capitalisation/Expensing Of Assets
+(i) Capitalisation/expensing of assets

-Items of plant and equipment costing \$5,000 or more are recognised as assets and the cost of utilising assets is expensed (depreciated) over their useful lives.
-Items of plant and equipment costing less than \$5,000 are expensed direct to the Statement of Comprehensive Income (other than where they form part of a group of similar items which are significant in total).
+Items of furniture and office equipment costing \$5,000 or more are recognised as assets and the cost of utilising assets is expensed (depreciated) over their useful lives.
+Assets costing less than \$5,000 are expensed direct to the Statement of Comprehensive Income (other than where they form part of a group of similar items which are significant in total).

-(ii) Initial Recognition And Measurement
+(ii) Initial recognition and measurement

-All items of plant and equipment are initially recognised at cost.
-For items of plant and equipment acquired at no cost or nominal cost, cost is their fair value at the date of acquisition.
+All items of furniture and office equipment are initially recognised at cost.
+For items of furniture and office equipment acquired at no cost or nominal cost, cost is their fair value at the date of acquisition.

-(iii) Subsequent Measurement
+(iii) Subsequent measurement

-After recognition as an asset, the Authority uses the cost model for all property, plant and equipment and are carried at cost less accumulated depreciation and accumulated impairment losses.
+After recognition as an asset, the Authority uses the cost model and the assets are carried at cost less accumulated depreciation and accumulated impairment losses.